-runtime_exe (default /usr/bin/php) The command to use for running Composer.
+- runtime\exe (default /usr/bin/php) The command to use for running Composer.
 When setting this option, be sure to specify the full path for the binary.
-A symlink to the provided value will be created at /usr/bin/php if it not exists, otherwise, /usr/bin/php will remain the same.

-install_runtime (default true) Whether to install the default runtime (php) automatically.
-Setting the option to false is useful when using hhvm, for example.

-install_dev (default false) Whether to install development packages (php-dev).
-Defaults to false since it is rare for php projects to build modules and it may require manual configuration.
+A symlink to the provided value will be created at /usr/bin/php if it not exists, otherwise, /usr/bin/php will remain the same. - install\runtime (default true) Whether to install the default runtime (php) automatically.
+Setting the option to false is useful when using hhvm, for example. - install\dev (default false) Whether to install development packages (php-dev).
+Defaults to false since it is rare for php projects to build modules and it may require manual configuration. - keep\composer (default false) If set to true, the composer binary will not be removed after build. - vendor\dir (default /usr/local/lib/composer/vendor) The directory where composer dependencies will be installed.

-include_path (default .:/usr/local/lib/composer) Set include_path.
-This option overrides the default include_path instead of appending to it.